farooqmir/react-shared/README.md

 > npm run build
   ```
   Build for production.
-Akternatively you can use it for development while watching as well.
+Alternatively you can use it for development while watching as well.
   ```

 ## Sample Imports